Div 296 Tax (Proportionate Tax on Earnings on Member Accounts Over $3m)

 • Legal and taxation costs of liquidating investments now

 • Consideration of both the internal tax consequences of the alternative structure and the external tax consequences for withdrawals.
-A tax rate of 30% or 40% is still less than the top marginal tax rate of 47% (including medicare).
+A tax rate of 30% or 40% is still less than the top marginal tax rate of 47% (including medicare) and competitive with the broadcast 30% tax rate of some other entities.
+Your considerations will be different depending on whether your member balance is under, or over, $10m.
+If under it’s likely that you are better off remaining in superannuation.
+If over then the analysis may indicate otherwise.

-• The possibility of treasury focusing on changing the tax treatment of the alternative structure now that they have attended to high balance superannuation members.
+• The possibility of treasury focusing on changing the tax treatment of alternative structures now that they have attended to high balance superannuation members.

 Any potential change should be considered carefully to ensure that unintended consequences are avoided.